Bail bonds for breaking and entering, arson, vandalism, and other property crimes in Columbus, Ohio

 Property crimes consist of more than just spray paint on a wall.
 Here are some examples.

-Usually seen on vacant buildings or homes within a city, vandalism is generally accepted as a harmless prank with no ill intent.
+Usually seen on vacant buildings or homes within an Ohio city like Columbus, Cincinnati or Dayton, vandalism is generally accepted as a harmless prank with no ill intent.
 This crime becomes more serious, however, if there is property damage to the buildings or other structures.
 Depending on the severity, this can result in either a misdemeanor or felony charge.
 A few examples are graffiti, breaking windows, throwing eggs, damaging public or private buildings, or slashing tires.

 This occurs when someone is not permitted to enter or remain on another person’s property.
 This also extends to restricted areas as well as not leaving after given verbal notification to do so.
 Criminal trespass is usually a minor issue at a misdemeanor level.